-If a reputation is a subjective belief, then what has online reputation management got to do with anything?
+If a reputation is a subjective belief, then what has reputation management got to do with anything?
 Can a company even manage an subjective and qualitative belief about them?

 As it turns out, yes.
-And, as it turns out further, online reputation management is a highly complex, incredibly sophisticated, but always an influential billion dollar industry for a lot of very good reasons.
+And, as it turns out further, reputation management is a highly complex, incredibly sophisticated, but always an influential billion dollar industry for a lot of very good reasons.

 Let’s start with that definition of online reputation management: